iossefy/Ob3vil1on/README.md

 **_Using BruteForce Attack Method To Crack Archive Files_**

-if you are not familiar with Brute-force attack, try dictionary attacks
+if you are not familiar with Brute-force attack, try dictionary attacks (Not Available Yet, Wait For The New Update)

 ## Windows